 Requirement for an Expert in Malpractice Lawsuit in South Dakota

 In South Dakota, malpractice lawsuits often require the testimony of an expert witness to establish the standard of care and whether it was breached.
 According to South Dakota Codified Laws section 15-36-9, the plaintiff must provide an affidavit from a qualified expert confirming that the defendant deviated from the applicable standard of care and that this deviation was the proximate cause of the harm.
-This affidavit must be submitted within 90 days of the start of the lawsuit, reinforcing the importance of obtaining expert advice early.

-South Dakota Malpractice Cap
+South Dakota Medical Malpractice Cap

 South Dakota Informed Consent Law